Kansas Military and Veterans Benefits

 What are my Kansas Military and Veterans Parks and Recreation Benefits?

-Kansas Department of Wildlife and Parks (KDWP) National Guard and Disabled Veterans, Free Hunting, Fishing and Park Vehicle Permits: Kansas offers freetwo people fishing from a boat on the lake hunting and fishing licenses to active Service members in the Kansas National Guard and honorably discharged resident Veterans who have a 30% or more service-connected disability rating.
-In addition, Kansas National Guard Service members are also eligible for a free park vehicle permit.
+Kansas Department of Wildlife and Parks (KDWP) National Guard and Disabled Veterans, Free Hunting, Fishing and Park Vehicle Permits: Kansas offers free hunting and fishing licenses two people fishing from a boat on the lake for Service members serving in the Kansas National Guard and honorably discharged resident Veterans who have a 30% or greater service-connected disability rating.
+In addition, Kansas National Guard service members are also eligible for a free park vehicle permit.

 Applicants should mail official documentation of proof of eligibility and their completed application to: